Immigrating to Hungary for permanent residency: pros and cons

 Frequently Asked Questions

 Keep in mind, however, that Hungary has some pitfalls.
-The country has relatively high taxes, and a grasp of the Hungarian language is required for almost everything official.
+A grasp of the Hungarian language is required for almost everything official.

-Budapest, if you prefer fast-paced big city life and don’t mind the higher cost of living.
-If you want something quieter but still love bigger cities, opt for Debrecen.
+Budapest is ideal if you prefer fast-paced big city life and don’t mind the higher cost of living.
+If you want something quieter but still enjoy larger cities, choose Debrecen.

 Siófok and Veszprém are beautiful smaller towns near the lake.
 They are considered tourist destinations, but life there is relatively serene.
 Veszprém is famous for its vibrant cultural life.